synw/ghobserver/README.md

+# Ghobserver

-Monitor your Github data.
+Monitor Github repositories data.
 This program fetches commits data for selected repositories at regular interval and make charts with it.
 Features:

-- **Own** your data: your Github data lives in a local Sqlite database
-- **View** your data with charts
+- **View** repositories data with charts
 - Desktop **notifications** on change

 ## How it works

 The data is pulled from Github at regular interval from their api.
 It is stored in an Sqlite database.
 Charts are generated for each repository.

 **Note**: this program is made to be run locally